mmmuscus/Shadow-Functions-Engine/README.md

 player = keepInBounds(player, lastPlayer, newWorld);
 player = setDirections(player, isWPressed, isSPressed, isAPressed, isDPressed);
 ```
-We need the camera to follow our character, so our next we are dealing with this problem.
+We need the camera to follow our character, so next we are dealing with this problem.
 The first function detects where the camera should be, next we pan the camera in that direction (it should be noted that panning the camera is not done instantly and needs time to be in the desired position), lastly we make sure that the camera is not going out of bounds:
 ```cpp
 whereToCamera = camMovement(whereToCamera, player);
 camera = cameraPan(camera, whereToCamera);